 Schoolhouse Gap Trail

-An easy trail that gently climbs 2.2 miles from Laurel Creek Road to School House Gap.
+The Schoolhouse Gap Trail that gently climbs 2.2 miles from Laurel Creek Road to School House Gap.
 This route includes a wide array of spring and summer flowers, including some unusual species.
 The trailhead is 3.9 miles west of the Townsend "Y" on the road to Cades Cove.
+Be aware that this trail sees large crowds in the spring.

 Little River Trail